Resident Evil Requiem: What Golden Spiders Do in LMDF

 How golden spiders work in Leon Must Die Forever

-LMDF is built around a countdown, so time is effectively another resource alongside ammo, healing, and route stability.
-Golden spiders, commonly referred to in current coverage as Midas Spinners and sometimes Aurora Spinners, are one of the cleanest ways to extend that resource.
-The game shows a number above each spider to indicate how many seconds it will add if you kill it.
+LMDF is a timed roguelike mode, so time is a resource alongside ammo, healing, and route stability.
+Golden spiders are one of the cleanest ways to extend it.
+The game prints a number above each spider that tells you exactly how many seconds it returns when killed, and that number is added to your timer the moment it dies.

 Advertisement